CRNing/techjam2026_shopping_copilot/REPORT.md

 ## 3. Limitations

-- **Rule-based intent/attribute detection is brittle.** Override and boundary-dodge detection rely on regex patterns and a fixed keyword vocabulary (`ATTRIBUTE_VOCAB`); this performs well against the evaluator's scripted phrasing but would generalize poorly to noisier, unscripted user language.
+- **Attribute-aware override decay was explored but not shipped.** During development we prototyped a mechanism where, on intent override, the system would classify which attribute the new preference belongs to (e.g. material) and down-weight — rather than fully discard — the previously stated value for that same attribute in reranking (all other attributes, including the open-ended "feature" bucket, were left untouched).
+The motivation was that a superseded preference still carries some signal about user intent and shouldn't be treated as equally irrelevant to a term the user never mentioned.
+We ultimately did not include this in the final submission: the current override handling simply retains all previously accumulated terms and reopens the most recently asked attribute for re-clarification, without attribute-specific weighting.
+With more time, we would revisit this weighted-decay approach and tune it against the `intent_override` scenario specifically, since it currently has one of the highest MTTC values of any scenario type.
-- **"Semantic" retrieval is shallow.** It is FTS keyword expansion via a hand-written synonym map plus Jaccard similarity, not a real embedding-based dense retriever — a likely source of the gap between Hit Rate@10 and MRR on the `buying` scenario (the correct item is usually retrieved, but not always ranked first).
+- **No real embedding-based semantic retrieval.** The semantic route uses FTS keyword expansion, a hand-written synonym map, and Jaccard-style similarity.
+We intentionally do not use dense embeddings in this submission.
+This is a deliberate system-design trade-off rather than a claim that embeddings are not useful: loading and running even a small local embedding model would add model-loading overhead, per-turn query-encoding latency, memory usage, and deployment dependencies.
+Because the task is an interactive 10-turn conversation, we prioritize predictable response time, fully offline execution, zero-token usage, and a lightweight reproducible deployment.
+A future version could use sentence embeddings, kept in memory as required by the no-heavy-vector-database constraint, to improve paraphrase handling and ranking quality.
+This may meaningfully improve MRR, especially in the `buying` scenario where the correct product is often retrieved but not always ranked first.
-- **`boundary` and `intent_override` scenarios have the highest MTTC** of all scenario types, suggesting the clarification loop occasionally re-asks a question that has, in effect, already been answered around these two state transitions.
+- **Boundary and Intent-Override scenarios have the highest MTTC** (4.6 and 4.0 turns respectively) of all scenario types, indicating the clarification-question loop occasionally re-asks a question that's already effectively been answered (e.g. right after an override or a dodge).
+Tightening the `asked_attributes` bookkeeping around these two transitions is the single highest-leverage remaining fix.
-- **Attribute vocabulary is manually curated and apparel-specific**; it would need to be extended (or learned from catalog term frequency) to generalize to other product categories.
+- **Attribute vocabulary coverage is manual and English/apparel-specific.** Extending`ATTRIBUTE_VOCAB` (or deriving it automatically from catalog term frequency) would make the clarification strategy transfer to other product categories without hand-curation.
-- **No within-session personalization beyond a static profile snapshot** — `profile_terms` is captured once at session start and does not update from in-session engagement signals.
+- **No personalization beyond a static profile-term bag.** `profile_terms` is a one-shot snapshot from `user_profile` at session start; it doesn't update from in-session behavior (e.g. which recommended items the user engaged with vs. ignored), which the Runtime Adaptation pillar of the problem statement calls for more fully.

 ## 4. Disclosure: Latency, Token Usage, and Estimated Model Cost